neoswap-ai/multiway-swap-js/README.md

 # About the Project

 A multi-way swap refers to a trading arrangement involving more than two parties, where each party can trade assets in such a way that all participants benefit.
 This concept is particularly useful in contexts where direct exchanges between two parties might not be possible or optimal.
+This project facilitates multi-way swaps on Stacks.

 ### Installation